Lorp/samsa/src/help/panel-mvar.md

 ### Limitations

-The `gasp` table tags of MVAR, which adjust the PPEM ranges of the first 10 fields, are not handled by Samsa.
+The `gasp` table tags of MVAR, which adjust the PPEM ranges of the first 10 fields, are not supported by Samsa.

 The new values for the metrics are NOT currently exported in instantiated static fonts.